-In response to accelerating rates of biodiversity loss, the global community is committing to ambitious conservation targets.
-To inform policy decisions, fine-scale assessments predicting future impacts of threats to biodiversity is therefore crucial.
+In response to accelerating rates of biodiversity loss, the global community is considering new, ambitious conservation targets.
+To inform policy decisions, fine-scale assessments predicting future impacts of threats to biodiversity are therefore crucial.

-This study examined the effects of climate change and land-use since 1900 on global vascular plant biodiversity using models of compositional turnover based on 52 million GBIF-medicated species occurrences.
-By applying future scenarios of different degrees of climate and land-use change, the authors used the models to predict the proportion of vascular plants expected go extinct by 2070.
+This study examined the effects of climate change and land-use since 1900 on global vascular plant biodiversity using models of compositional turnover, based on 52 million GBIF-mediated species occurrences.
+By applying future scenarios of different degrees of climate and land-use change, the authors used the models to predict the proportion of vascular plants expected to go extinct by 2070.

-Between 1900 and 2015 plants extinctions increased by 60 per cent, however, when considering land-use scenarios alone, sustainable socio-economic development may slow this down moving forward.
-Unfortunately, under all considered climate change scenarios rates of extinction are predicted to be 3-4 times higher than in the most pessimistic land-use scenario alone.
+Between 1900 and 2015 plant extinctions increased by 60 per cent.
+When considering land-use scenarios alone, sustainable socio-economic development could slow this down moving forward.
+Unfortunately, under all considered climate change scenarios, rates of extinction are predicted to be 3-4 times higher than in the most pessimistic land-use scenario alone.